olgayaslandag/satisortakligi/README.md

 <h2>What Is Satış Ortaklığı?</h2>
 <p>
 It is a system that works with the special plugin I developed for Woocommerce.
-It works with the database used for the e-commerce platform. </p>
+It works with the database used for the e-commerce platform.
+Vue is called with cdn and coded with php-vue.</p>
 <p>What can be done with this system:</p>
 <ul>
 <li>To see the sales volumes of the sales partners</li>